47th British Academy Film Awards

 The 47th British Academy Film Awards, more commonly known as the BAFTAs, took place on 15 April 1994 at the Theatre Royal, Drury Lane in London, honouring the best national and foreign films of 1993.
 Presented by the British Academy of Film and Television Arts, accolades were handed out for the best feature-length film and documentaries of any nationality that were screened at British cinemas in 1993.
+The ceremony was hosted by Sheena McDonald.

 Steven Spielberg's Schindler's List won the award for Best Film (and previously won the Academy Award for Best Picture).
-The film also won the awards for Best Director (Spielberg), Supporting Actor (Ralph Fiennes), Adapted Screenplay, Cinematography, Editing, and Original Music.
-Anthony Hopkins won the award for Best Actor (The Remains of the Day) and Holly Hunter was voted Best Actress for her role in The Piano while The Age of Innocence won one award—Best Supporting Actress (Miriam Margolyes).
+The film also won the awards for Best Direction (Spielberg), Supporting Actor (Ralph Fiennes), Adapted Screenplay, Cinematography, Editing, and Original Music.
+Anthony Hopkins won the award for Best Actor (The Remains of the Day) and Holly Hunter was voted Best Actress for her role in The Piano while The Age of Innocence won one award— Best Supporting Actress (Miriam Margolyes).
 Additionally, Shadowlands was voted Best British Film of 1993.

-The ceremony was hosted by Sheena McDonald.